-How do we structure and position our agronomy business model, sales model and sales positions to align with the needs and expectations of growers who are expanding acres, while continuing to maintain strong relationships with our current customers who are primarily traditional growers?”
+"How do we structure and position our ag business model, sales model, and sales positions to align with the needs and expectations of growers who are expanding, while continuing to maintain strong relationships with our current customers who are primarily traditional farmers?”

-Rethinking your Agronomy Business...
+Rethinking your Ag Business...
 If Not?

-Communications: The progressive segment, and especially younger growers, want timely digital communications on crop input planning and in-season crop conditions, (text messaging, web site, emails, etc.).
-As an example, texting to a grower (or post on YouTube) a 2-minute video, weekly on current crop conditions (in the field), builds that trusted-advisor status.
-Using digital communications at times can be a very efficient use of time for your growers too.
+Communications: The progressive segment, and especially younger farmers, want timely digital communications on management recommendations, crop input planning and in-season crop conditions, (text messaging, web site, emails, etc.).
+As an example, texting to a farmer(or post on YouTube) a 2-minute video, weekly on current diesease challenges, commdity pricing, and market and crop conditions (in the field), builds that trusted-advisor status.
+Using digital communications at times can be a very efficient use of time for your farmers too.

 There are specific steps that can be taken that may assist to ensure these action steps are achieved.
 Some of these steps include: